Here’s how our customers used spot UV gloss finishes to add some extra “wow” to their branding.

 Ever Atelier is an art studio based in Dallas, founded by friends, neighbours, artists, and now collaborative business partners, Sarah English and Ashley Leftwich.
 The creative duo have pooled their skills in fine art and interior design to create beautiful wallpapers.
 Their 3D business card designs give life to their creations with a tactile finish.

 “The Raised Spot Gloss has a quality shine that gives a sense of passion and presence to our Square Business Cards.
 They feel special, and perfectly echo the surface designs we create in our wallcoverings.”

 Husband-wife duo Carlos and Janet teamed their skills in brand strategy and graphic design to start their own business.
 They now run Sagrado Studio together in their home city of Madrid.

-The location of their client, a Miami based video production company, was the starting point for building the Think Twice brand identity.
-“The gradient backgrounds reminded us of the bright colors of South Beach,” Carlos explains.
-“We chose Super Soft Touch Business Cards with Spot Gloss finish.
-The color integrity is outstanding, and the result is shiny, bold, and confident.”
+The location of their client, a Miami-based video production company, was the starting point for building the Think Twice brand identity and creating their colourful UV card design.
+“The gradient backgrounds reminded us of the bright colours of South Beach”, Carlos explains.
+“We chose Super Soft Touch Business Cards with Spot UV Gloss finish.
+The colour integrity is outstanding, and the result is shiny, bold, and confident.”

 “When creating my own visual identity, I wanted something that would stand out, so I made an illustration of myself working away.
 Spot Gloss was perfect for adding something a little different – it’s subtle, but shows that attention to detail.
 The texture feels lovely, and they always make people smile!”